-Children’s Art And Writing Competition- FINAL DAY
+Children’s Art And Writing Competition- This event is now closed

 Children’s Writing & Art competition

 Plastic waste is turning our world’s oceans into giant, floating rubbish dumps.

 Adults are failing to solve the problem

 We need your help! write, draw or collage your